How to use Airtable DocuSign integration to automatically save signed documents to Airtable

 As a result, we'll have a form where users can leave handwritten signatures, which we'll save to Airtable like this:

-Let me show you my setup for saving signatures to Airtable.
+Let me show you my form with Airtable signature field.
 It's pretty straightforward, and you can easily adapt it to your own requirements.

 Prefer a video?
 Watch below for collecting signatures and generating PDFs.